notpeelz/GTFO-QoLFix/README.md

 - Overlapping items (e.g. cells) would cause the interaction to cancel because the game couldn't decide which one you were trying to interact with
 - Reviving teammates would cancel for seemingly no reason; with this patch, you can **look around freely** while reviving.

+### RunReloadCancel

+Lets you cancel your reload by sprinting rather than having to swap weapons.

 ### LobbyUnready

 Lets you unready after readying up.